 The construction validity and performance of this Deed shall be governed by English Law without reference to any other country’s system of laws and the parties agree to irrevocably submit to the exclusive jurisdiction of the English courts.

-Late PaYMENT
+LATE PAYMENT

 If any payment due by the Owners or their successor/s in title to their interests in the Site or any part thereof or any person/s deriving title to the same from or under the Owner/s under any of the provisions of this Deed is not made on or before the date on which it is due (for which purpose a sum shall be taken as due not later than the day before the relevant event occurs in relation to Occupation and/or Commencement of the Development or otherwise prior to which the payment is to be made) the sum due shall bear Interest from the due date until the date of payment and the Owners for themselves and their successors in title to their interests in the Site and persons deriving title to their interests in the Site hereby covenant with the Council and the County Council to pay any Interest accrued at the same time and to the same recipient as the principal sum on which it has accrued is paid.

-aPPROVAL
+APPROVAL

 Any approval given by the Council or the County Council under this Deed or for the purposes of this Deed shall not be nor be deemed to be approval for any other purpose whatsoever (nor shall approval by one constitute approval by the other).